The Developed Coach

 “A leader who operates at a lower developmental level than his or her followers [left side of the image] cannot transform followers to a higher level than his or her own.
 Conversely, a leader who views the world from a developmental level that is not understood by his or her followers [right side of the image] will also have difficulty transforming followers to his or her way of thinking” (p.
 294).

-Our programmes are designed to benefit both coaches and future clients, to guide coaches through a Dynamic Development path to higher level thinking, that equips them for Developmental Coaching using the principles of the Thinking Quotient™ System, and RealTime Modelling™.
+Our programmes are designed to benefit both coaches and future clients, to guide coaches through a developmental path to higher level thinking, that equips them for Developmental Coaching using the principles of the Thinking Quotient™ System, and RealTime Modelling™.
 Conventional Coach training offers techniques to use on and with the client.
 Our programme offers growth of the coach over time, defined and measured with the Thinking Quotient™ System.

 Awareness Measurement Improved

-The programme begins with you undertaking a profile created specifically for Dynamic Development.
+The programme begins with you undertaking a profile created specifically for Gables Development.
 From this, we will be able to determine your current Thinking Quotient™ level, as seen by the red arrow in the image below.

 Developing Cognitive Complexity is a process of self-reflexive awareness-raising over time.
 Our process of Coach Development redefines the transformative process used by coaches with their clients.